n8n-io/n8n-docs/docs/reference/glossary.md

 The n8n [CLI](#CLI) also accepts parameters so that it knows how to properly execute.

+For more information, see [Functions, procedures nad modules](https://www.bbc.co.uk/bitesize/guides/z9hykqt/revision/4).

 # Password
 A secret string of characters provided to prove one's identity.
 Often used to gain access to restricted applications and systems.

 The n8n [Editor UI](#editor-ui) can be password protected so that only authorized users can access the interface.

 n8n also stores passwords as a part of [credentials](#Credentials) for some services.

+To read more about *passwords*, see [The Importance of passwords](https://it.uottawa.ca/security/identity-authentication-theft).

 **See also:**
 - [Username](#Username)